otrojota/zvc/README.md

 # ZVC - 0.95

 <p><i>
-Work in progress.
-Collaborators needed, please see <a href="https://otrojota.github.io/zvc/" target="_blank">Documentation Page</a>, read the principles and contact us if you want to collaborate.
+Please see <a href="https://otrojota.github.io/zvc/" target="_blank">Documentation Page</a>, read the principles and contact us if you want to collaborate.
 </i></p><br /><hr />